markusvoelter/ProgrammingBasics/doc/chapter01_values/index.md

 Thus, when you see an expression, you can _always_ evaluate it to get a value.
 If, for whatever reason, you evaluate it several times, this does not matter, you will just always get the same resulting value.
-Conversely, if you know an expression didn't change, you can cache the resulting value and, when asked to evaluate, you can return the cached value.
+Conversely, if you know an expression didn't change, you can store the resulting value when it is evaluated first, and, when asked to evaluate again, you can return the previously computed value.

+The process of storing values once they have been computed and then returning that stored value when asked (typically several times) is called caching.
+Caching generally makes systems faster, but it also requires more memory to store all those previously computed values.
+This is the kind of trade-off programmers have to make all the time.
+However, note how this trade-off concerns the _engine_ that runs the programs you write; as a person who writes programs, i.e., as the reader of this tutorial, you don't care exactly _because_ from the perspective of _what_ the program does, it doesn't matter -- the semantics of what it means to evaluate an expression does not change.

 ### Basic Operators